Saint-Marcel station: Platforms

 Saint-Marcel metro station is of a standard configuration.
 It has two platforms separated by metro tracks and the roof is elliptical.
 The decor is the style used for the majority of metro stations.
-The lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s, and the white ceramic tiles bevelled on the sides, the tympans and the outlets of the corridors.
+The lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s, and the white ceramic tiles bevelled on the sides, the tunnel exits and the outlets of the corridors.
 The vault is coated and painted white.
 The advertising frames are white ceramic and the name of the station is written in the Parisine type font on enamelled plates.
 The platforms are equipped with wooden slat benches.

 Bus connections

 The station is served by Lines 57 and 91 of the RATP Bus Network and, at night, by the N31 line of the Noctilien network.